-I’ll leave you with a fun analogy.
+Here’s a fun analogy to apply to your business.
 Imagine buying a hammer.
-In some cases, you might want a dime-store hammer to hang a picture.
-In some cases, you need a heavy-duty hammer to build a house.
+In some cases, you might want a dime-store hammer to hang a picture (there’s a reason the Dollar Stores are one of the most successful retailing stories in recent history!).
+In some cases, you need a heavy-duty hammer to build a house (there’s a reason Lowe’s and Home Depot are highly successful too).
 Have you ever asked your customers what they really want and need?
-Or have you been so focused on building the highest-quality hammer that will be better than your competitors’?
+Or have you been so focused on building the highest-quality hammer that will be better than your competitors?

 Leaders and managers tell me that they’ve never really connected with their customers to find out if the dime-store hammer or a more expensive option is really required — they assume that they have to provide the highest level of Functional Quality.
 Often a dime-store hammer that’s quick and easy to find, and gets the job done is a better solution and speaks to Experiential Quality, not Functional.
 Most leaders neglect the Experiential side simply because they’ve never been taught why it’s so critical to trigger the emotional side of decision-making or how to move beyond conventional quality approaches to create and leverage the experiential side of the Quality Equation.

-Prevention is worth a pound of cure.
-Even when product and service issues are resolved, they harm your company’s Reputation for Quality.
+The Experiential side of quality is not just about having a quality product, but about creating a quality Experience where you get it right the first time and deliver a “gold standard” experience that customers will share with others.
+In this scenario, prevention is worth a pound of cure.
+Even when product and service issues are resolved after the fact, they harm your company’s Reputation for Quality.
 They cost your customers time and inconvenience that can make them susceptible to grass-is-greener competitive offers, costing you market share, volume and profits, and damaging your reputation.
-They are a huge hidden cost within your business that hurt your bottom line, not only because of the actual costs to make it right, but because of the time and energy wasted to repeatedly fix what’s gone wrong rather than move the organization forward.
+They are a huge hidden cost within your business that hurts your bottom line, not only because of the actual costs to make it right, but because of the time and energy wasted to repeatedly fix what’s gone wrong rather than move the organization forward.
 And they hinder your ability to scale for growth or even to grow at all if they result in negative word of mouth.

 This Isn’t A “Nice to Do – Someday”

-You want to take action on this immediately, even if you’ve already invested in having great Functional Quality.
+You want to take action on both aspects of quality immediately, even if you’ve already invested in having great Functional Quality for existing products.
 The rewards of achieving a Reputation for Quality and becoming the gold standard in your business will transform your business and the relationships you have with your customers, just as the rusted Tin Man transformed into Dorothy’s trusted ally after a bit of oil.
 Rusted or trusted?
 Your choice!

 As with all things in business, developing and maintaining a corporate Reputation for Quality is an ongoing process.
 Exposure to the elements caused the Tin Man in the Wizard of Oz to seize up, just like every organization degrades over time and eventually quality becomes an issue without a concerted effort to keep it well oiled.
 When organizational corrosion takes hold, you can spend a lot of time determining how to improve Perceived Quality on your own, or you can use proven approaches that deliver results.

 #1 Bestselling Author, International Speaker, and Accelerator Anne C. Graham is on a mission to help 5 million business leaders and their teams double their profit per employee – or more – in less than one year, in less time per week than they’re spending on email per day.
-Her new book Profit in Plain Sight includes the 5-step proactive P.R.O.F.I+T Plan to do it.
-Connect with Anne on Twitter, LinkedIn and Facebook.
+Her book Profit in Plain Sight includes the 5-step proactive P.R.O.F.I+T Roadmap to do it.
+Connect with Anne on LinkedIn.